MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/web-service-consumption.md

 **Applies to:  Microsoft R Server 9.0.1**

 A web service can be published using the APIs directly (`/services/{name}/{version}`) or using the `mrsdeploy` package functions.
-When published, the following are generate for the consumption of the web service:

-+ An endpoint (`/api/{name}/{version}`) for its consumption

-+ A custom Swagger document containing all of the APIs specific to that service and the [authentication APIs](api.md#authentication) so that an application developer will have everything they need to interact with the published web service
+When a service is published, an endpoint (`/api/{name}/{version}`) is registered, which in turn triggers the generation of a custom Swagger-based JSON document.
+This document containing the definitions of every API specific to that service and the [authentication APIs](api.md#authentication) to provide application developers with everything they need to interact with the published web service.

 ## Swagger & Client Libraries

 Each web service version has its own [Swagger template](http://swagger.io/) that defines the APIs needed to interact with it.

-You can use this template to build the client libraries that will simplify the making of calls, encoding of data, and markup response handling on the API.
+You can use this template to build the API clients that will simplify the making of calls, encoding of data, and markup response handling on the API.

 **To build your client libraries:**